drcereceres/UpStream/readme.txt

 Fixed:
 * Fixed ordering for Milestone, Tasks and Bugs columns in the front-end;
+* Fixed date format in datepicker fields when the date format has "S";

 Added:
 * Added option to order the table of tasks by status;